36 of The Best Things to Do in NYC

 Visit The Friends Building

 The exterior of The Friends Building is not the actual filming place of Friend’s.
-It was however used as the footage to any opening scene that “The Friends” were in the apartment.
+It was however used as the footage for any opening scene that “The Friends” were in the apartment.
 Also, it’s located in a beautiful part of Manhattan.
 The West Village is such a charming neighborhood and should be experienced by all!

 Address: 90 Bedford Street, New York, NY